 Ask yourself these questions:

-- How would my spouse and children pay the bills such as a mortgage, car payment, or education?
+- How would my spouse and children pay the bills such as a mortgage, car payment, or college tuition?

-- Who else depends on me financially, such as a parent, grandparent, sibling?
+- Who else depends on me financially, such as a stay-at-home parent, grandparent, sibling, or other family members?

-- Do I want to set aside money for my child’s current or future education in the event of my death?
+- Do I want to set aside money for my child’s current or future education (private school or college tuition) in the event of my death?

-- Do I have family members, charities, or organizations to whom I would like to pass on an inheritance?
+- Do I have family members, charities, or organizations to which I would like to pass on an inheritance?

-- Will my beneficiaries have to pay any estate taxes after my death?
+- Will my loved ones have to pay any estate taxes after my death?

 - Is life insurance part of an estate?

-- Will my family maintain their lifestyle financially but keep up with inflation as well in the future?
+- Will my family maintain their lifestyle financially but keep up with inflation in the future?

-When solving for assets, count the insurance coverage you have now, including any group insurance from your employer or veteran’s insurance.
+When solving for assets, count the insurance coverage now, including any group insurance from your employer or veteran’s insurance.

 Figure out the assets your family will sell or cash in to pay expenses after your death.